-The contractor should include in their price proposal: transportation, lodging, and per diem costs sufficient to pay for all personnel to make all necessary trip(s) to the.
+The contractor should include in their price proposal: transportation, lodging, and per diem costs sufficient to pay for all necessary trip(s) to Elim, Alaska.
 Travel to other locations will not be required.

 By signature on their proposal, the offeror certifies that all services provided under this contract by the contractor and all subcontractors shall be performed in the United States.